Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

 - 2 teaspoons organic vanilla extract

-- 1 cup frozen raspberries place small box of berries in freezer overnight
+- 1 cup frozen fresh raspberries place small box of berries in freezer overnight

 Icing Drizzle